Spur Cell Anemia

 Peripheral Blood Film

 This study is the mainstay for the diagnosis of spur cell anemia.
-It reveals the presence of red blood cells with thornlike surface projections, which are variable in size.
+It reveals the presence of red blood cells with thornlike surface projections that are variable in size.

 Characteristically, a high percentage of acanthocytes is present, equal to or greater than 20% of the erythrocytes observed.
-In cases of liver disease, target cells also may be seen (see the image below), particularly if obstructive jaundice is present.
+In cases of liver disease, particularly if obstructive jaundice is present, the smear may also reveal target cells (ie, erythrocytes in which hemoglobin is concentrated in the center and on the periphery, with a colorless zone in between, creating a "bullseye" appearance; see the image below)

 View Image